Pantheon Resources (LON:PANR) Trading Down 10.6% – Here’s Why

 - Negative Sentiment: Current ratio 0.79 — indicates limited working capital if short?term liabilities come due, which could require financing or asset sales absent new cash inflows.

-Separately, Canaccord Genuity Group lowered their price target on shares of Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a research report on Thursday, September 25th.
-One analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of GBX 66.
+Separately, Canaccord Genuity Group reduced their price objective on Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a research note on Thursday, September 25th.
+One research analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of GBX 66.

 Pantheon Resources Company Profile